No matter how long you have been on JET it is likely you have accumulated and inherited a lot of things.

 - Broken appliances, furniture, or plates/utensils – get rid of them on a non-burnable day.

 - Things you have sold to other JETs – get it to them before you leave.
+This is solely your responsibility.

 - Food in the fridge and garbage that isn’t sorted.